Liverpool face Atletico Madrid in the Champions League this evening, as both sides begin their European campaigns.

 The least heralded of the names on this list, Emiliano Insua’s career with Liverpool failed to reach the heights it once promised across three seasons on Merseyside.

-He scored his sole goal for the club with a stunning League Cup strike at Arsenal, before signing for Sporting Lisbon in 2011 after a season-loan loan move to Galatasaray.
+He scored his sole goal for the club with a stunning League Cup strike at Arsenal, before signing for Sporting Lisbon in 2011 after a season-long loan move to Galatasaray.

 Two seasons in the Portuguese capital persuaded Atletico Madrid to sign the Argentina international, with Insua winning both La Liga and the Copa del Rey with the Spaniards despite struggling for regular first-team football across two campaigns.